 Youth Worker Pay Rates & Rules

 Youth workers typically fall under the Social and Community Services stream (SACS) of the SCHADS Award.
+Residential settings add a layer of complexity — sleepovers, weekend penalties and 24-hour roster rules that pure community-based youth services don't deal with.

 Quick Facts